thin-edge/thin-edge.io/docs/src/references/c8y-configuration-management.md

 ## Pushing configuration file update to child device from cloud

-A configuration file snapshot is pushed to an external device as illustrated below.
+A configuration file snapshot is pushed to a child-device as illustrated below.

 ```mermaid
 sequenceDiagram